rokath/tip/docs/TipUserManual.md

 * Both variants could run parallel and we use the minimum result.
 * But how to inform the decoder?
+* The answer: Let a lot of real data train the generator and it will create an optimal configuration plus pattern tables.

 <!--